vixterisk/UniversityLabs/Computer Graphics/README.md

 Task: create a program that
 - Renders a 3D-object that represents a surface described by a math equation ![equation](https://latex.codecogs.com/png.image?\inline&space;\dpi{110}\bg{white}0.02&space;cos(100&space;((-0.5&space;&plus;&space;x)^2&space;&plus;&space;(-0.5&space;&plus;&space;y)^2))).
 Matrix describing this object should be generated automatically, not hard-coded, and vertices should be transformed to create needed shape within the shaders;
 - Uses The Blinn–Phong reflection model;
-- Applies and blend various textures to that surface;
+- Applies and blends various textures to that surface;

 Texture Images used: